-It Starts Simple
+AC Repair Starts Simple

 If this doesn’t fix the problem, the technician may need to look at your circuit breaker box.
-They might switch the circuit switches to off and then back to on to see if that resolves the issue with your air conditioning system.
+They may switch the circuit switches to off and then back to on to see if that resolves the issue with your air conditioning system.

-Getting to the nitty-gritty
+Getting to the nitty-gritty of AC Repair

 Have answers, will fix